 What do you think of when you hear the word ‘birthdays’?
+Do you know how common is your birthday compare to others?
 I think of themes, of décor, of food, a table full of sweet treats and being super excited – me, that is.
 I’m sure Ameli will be more into it this year too.
 And of course, presents.
 As a Blogging Mama, we receive more than our fair share of goodies through the letter box, and my kids think it’s Christmas every other day.
 I’ve been struggling with this for the past six months or so, and have drastically reduced the toy-related reviews that I’ve been doing, because honestly, the fact that my child had zero appreciation for her toys really bugged me.

 If you get something fun every couple of days, you’re not going to appreciate the big things, like birthdays and Christmas, are you?
 Blogging and a bit of savvy organising have meant that for Ameli’s birthday this year, I’ve bought and popped a dolls house in the cupboard.
 However, I’ve been able to get her a gorgeous play kitchen for her birthday now, so I’ll put the doll’s house away for Christmas, I think.
 She always makes a beeline for kitchens and the related toys at other people’s houses, and she’s going to be over the moon.

 Presents are a sensitive issue with a lot of people though; something of a taboo.
 I was speaking to a friend recently who has the largest collection of wooden toys, yet her mother-in-law will arrive with some large, plastic monstrosity at every visit.
 These toys often ‘disappear’.
 Since you have to put up with the toys once the visitors leave, I totally understand her reasoning, and have done the same on an occasion or two.